thedarkjester/SolidityAttackVector/YetAnotherAttackVector.md

 There may be other ways to perform this validation/replacement and comments and suggestions are welcome.

 A sample of the attack (no malicious code) can be found here: [Sample code](https://github.com/thedarkjester/SolidityAttackVector "Github sample").
-This will be actively worked on, extended to cater for more characters and exposed as an on chain Library for others contracts to use.
+This will be actively worked on, extended to cater for more characters and exposed as an on-chain Library for others contracts to use.